CSCI-5828-Foundations-Sftware-Engr/MMW_TeamProject/README.md

 After the user logs in, the user can search recipes, add recipes to favorite and transfer the recipte to the grocery shopping list.

 ## Data collection
+We initially tried a Kaggle dataset which did not work out because it lacked key information like recipe name.
+We turned to a API called MealDB which allows us to have a huge library of recipes with names, ingredients and images.

 ## Data analyzer